wieden-kennedy/cozmo-misc-sdk/arkit/README.md

 We did an experiment with the latest release of ARKit to bring Cozmo's imagination to life as he gears up for July 4th Independence Day celebrations.

-This project contains a Python server that uses Websockets to communicate with an ARKit Unity app.
+This project contains a Python server that uses UDP to communicate with an ARKit Unity app.
 The server is responsible for communicating with the app and controlling Cozmo's actions using the [Cozmo Python SDK](https://github.com/anki/cozmo-python-sdk).

 The Unity project lets you see Cozmo's imagination using the ARKit Unity plugin.